gvolpe/postgresql-resilient/README.md

 [Only {fromOnly = "PostgreSQL 13.0 on x86_64-pc-linux-musl, compiled by gcc (Alpine 9.3.0) 9.3.0, 64-bit"}]

 ^CClosing PostgreSQL connection
-Shutdown PostgreSQL re-connection process
+Shutdown PostgreSQL reconnection process
 ```

-The health check is performed every 3 seconds by default but it is configurable via the `healthCheckEvery` setting.
+The health-check is performed every 3 seconds by default but it is configurable via the `healthCheckEvery` setting.
 The retries are exponential by `^2` seconds with a threshold of 10 seconds, also configurable via `exponentialThreshold`.